-We structure the argument as follows: §7.1 gives a version of Kolmogorov's Criterion adapted to involutive walks; §7.2 proves Theorem 1.8 when n=3, and motivates §7.3 where we formulate the stronger Proposition 7.3; finally in §7.4 we prove this proposition by induction on n, using Kolmogorov's Criterion on a particular 4-cycle, dealing with the case $\nu=2\mu-1$, when this cycle has zero probability, separately.
+We structure the argument as follows: §7.1 gives a version of Kolmogorov's Criterion adapted to involutive walks; §7.2 proves Theorem 1.8 when n=3, and motivates §7.3 where we formulate the stronger Proposition 7.3; finally in §7.4 we prove this proposition by induction on n, using Kolmogorov's Criterion on a particular 4-cycle.
+The case $\nu=2\mu-1$, when this cycle has zero probability, is dealt with separately.